 There are a couple of ways you can use scallop roe, and they’re both delicious.

-One is very easy and require minimal effort on your part.
+One is very easy and requires minimal effort on your part.

 The other is more complicated but is definitely going to impress guests, and offer a possible new favorite dip !